 Common causes of truck accidents in Illinois include driver fatigue, distracted driving, speeding, improper maintenance, and overloaded or improperly loaded cargo.

-Hiring a lawyer for your truck accident case in Illinois is recommended, especially if you’ve suffered severe injuries or significant damages.
-A lawyer can help you navigate the complex legal process and negotiate with insurance companies to ensure you receive fair compensation.
+Hiring a truck accident attorney in Chicago for your truck accident case in Illinois is recommended, especially if you’ve suffered severe injuries or significant damages.
+A truck accident lawyer in Chicago can help you navigate the complex legal process and negotiate with insurance companies to ensure you receive fair compensation.

 In Illinois, drivers must report any motor vehicle accident that results in death, bodily injury, or property damage exceeding $1,500 to the local police or the Illinois Department of Transportation within ten days.
 If the accident involves an uninsured driver, the property damage reporting threshold is reduced to $500.
 Failure to report an accident can result in penalties, including fines and the suspension of driving privileges.